-1st Offense:

-School-based consequences (i.e. In-School Suspension (ISS), work detail, detention) and complete an online intervention program to be signed off or acknowledged by a parent/guardian when completed.
+First Offense: The student shall be issued school-based consequences (i.e. in-school suspension (ISS), work detail, detention) and complete an online intervention program to be signed off or acknowledged by a parent when completed.

-2nd Offense:

-One (1) day Out of School Suspension (OSS) with reintegration process conducted by school staff OR attend the Alternative Placement Program (APP) at any of the available locations in the district.
+Second Offense: The student shall be issued a one-day out-of-school suspension (OSS) with a reintegration process conducted by school staff.
 The student will also be assigned to an after-school tobacco/vaping cessation class.
-Parents/Guardians must register the student for the class and are encouraged to attend with the student.
+Parents must register the student for the class and are encouraged to attend with the student.

-3rd Offense:

-Two (2) days OSS with reintegration process conducted by school staff or attend the APP at any of the available locations in the district.
-Students will complete a mandatory FACE IT (Families Acting Collaboratively to Educate and Involve Teens) program or another district educational program with the parent or quardian.
+Third Offense: The student shall be issued a two-day out-of-school suspension (OSS) with a reintegration process conducted by school staff.
+The student will also be assigned to complete a mandatory FACE IT (Families Acting Collaboratively to Educate and Involve Teens) program or another district educational program with the parent.

 Failure to abide by the progressive steps, as outlined above, or continual offenses may result in additional consequences.
-Consequences may range from suspension to additional tobacco/vaping cessation curriculum and/or possible referral to an outside agency for therapeutic intervention.
+Consequences may range from suspension or reassignment to additional tobacco/vaping cessation curriculum and/or possible referral to an outside agency for therapeutic intervention.